Please ensure Javascript is enabled for purposes of website accessibility

 Security concerns

-There have been a number of reports regarding crypto funds stolen from Uphold clients.
+There have been reports regarding crypto funds stolen from Uphold clients.
 Multiple users allege that an unauthorized party was able to access and drain their accounts despite having two-factor authentication (2FA) active.
 Some lost over $20,000 worth of cryptocurrency.
 A class-action lawsuit was filed against Uphold on Feb.
 25, 2022.
 Uphold says it has several security measures in place, but reports like these are still a big red flag.

 Debit card and crypto staking unavailable in the U.S.